 The AZOGCC consists of five members appointed by the Governor and one ex-officio member, the State Land Commissioner.
 The Arizona Geological Survey (AZGS) provides administrative and staff support.
-Current Commission members include J. Dale Nations, Tucson, Chairman; Stephen R. Cooper, Casa Grande; Frank Thorwald, Show Low; Robert L. Wagner, Mesa; and Vanessa Hickman, ex-officio member and State Land Commissioner.
+Current Commission members include J. Dale Nations, Tucson, Chairman; Stephen R. Cooper, Casa Grande; Frank Thorwald, Show Low; Robert L. Wagner, Mesa; and State Land Commissioner, ex-officio member and State Land Commissioner.
 Steven L. Rauzi is the administrator.
 Please address all inquiries to Steve at 520-770-3500.

 This issue of Arizona Geology notes areas with best potential for future discovery and describes the process of exploring and drilling for oil and gas in Arizona.
 It summarizes many aspects of the oil and gas exploration and production process incorporating geology, leasing, permitting, engineering (drilling and production), economics/business, environmental concerns, and regulatory responsibilities of an operator.
 This issue is a good primer for anyone wanting to drill a well in Arizona.
 Download Here Additional reports about oil and gas in Arizona are available online at the AZGS document repository by clicking here.
 Current articles about oil and gas are available in Arizona Geology Magazine by clicking here.